ajithkumar9754/itinerary-java8-springboot-docker-liquibase-security/README.md

 -------------------------------------------Future improvements ------------------------------------------------

-Spring Client config with docker.
+1 .Spring Client config with docker.
 Tried to implement it, But having some issues with container to container communication- Disabled the feature in this app

-Spring Security with oAuth2- We can integrate spring security with OAuth2.
-It will give security for applications, with token validity and all
+2. Spring Security with oAuth2- We can integrate spring security with OAuth2.
+It will give security for applications, with token validity and al

-Central logging mechanism for the docker based applications with logback.xml configurations
+3. Central logging mechanism for the docker based applications with logback.xml configurations

-Regarding the security we can use java vulnerability libraries to scan request and responses.
+4. Regarding the security we can use java security vulnerability scan libraries (ESAPI) to scan request and responses.

-SSL integration in docker container
+5.SSL integration in docker container

-Data encryption in the database while saving and decryption while retrieval
+6.Data encryption in the database while saving and decryption while retrieval

-Important Note
+most Important thing

-<--We can use docker-compose or kubernetes scale up feature for application scaling based on the peak loads--->
+7. <--We can use docker-compose or kubernetes scale up feature for application scaling based on the peak loads--->

 -------------------------------------------Testing Via PostMan-Sample reference--------------------------------